UN Security Council not 'suitable place' to discuss South China Sea issue: China | Law-Order

 - China

-Faced with scathing criticism from the US of its expansive claims over the disputed South China Sea at a UN Security Council meeting presided over by India, China said on Wednesday that the high-power body of the United Nations is not a ''suitable place'' to discuss the contentious issue.
+Faced with scathing criticism from the US of its expansive claims over the disputed South China Sea at a UN Security Council meeting presided over by India this week, China said on Wednesday that the high-power body of the United Nations is not a ''suitable place'' to discuss the contentious issue.

 The open debate on ‘Enhancing Maritime Security: A Case for International Cooperation' was one of the three signature events being hosted by India during its month-long Presidency of the powerful 15-nation UN body.